dlovell/jenkins_project/README_JOB.md

 Following the procedure below will create a basic job that

 * uses git for version control
-* builds when there's a push to Github (requires Github "Jenkins (Git plugin)" service to be enabled)
+* builds when there's a push to Github
+  * requires [Github's "Jenkins (Git plugin)"](https://github.com/mit-probabilistic-computing-project/jenkins_project/blob/master/README.md#set-up-githubs-jenkins-git-plugin-service) service to be enabled
 * archives the entire project dir as well as all nosetest results
-* sends email (requires Jenkins to have email credentials specified at \<EC2-HOSTNAME\>:8080/configure)
+* sends email on failure
+  * requires [Jenkins's "E-mail Notification"](https://github.com/mit-probabilistic-computing-project/jenkins_project/blob/master/README.md#configure-email) section to be filled out
 * sends notifications to a Flowdock flow

 ----